marafathussain/ML_book_easy/chapters/chapter2.md

 - Gene A: Expression ranges from 0 to 10
 - Gene B: Expression ranges from 0 to 10,000

-When you feed this into a machine learning algorithm that calculates distances (like K-Nearest Neighbors or K-Means clustering), Gene B dominates the calculation simply because its numbers are larger—even if Gene A is more biologically relevant for your question!
+When you feed this into a machine learning algorithm that calculates distances (like K-Nearest Neighbors or K-Means clustering), Gene B dominates the calculation simply because its numbers are larger, even if Gene A is more biologically relevant for your question!

 **Mathematical illustration:**